techone --guide=cloud-management

 TL;DR

-Azure, Hetzner, hybrid and traditional on-premises.
+- Azure, AWS, hybrid and traditional on-premises.
 Same process, tools depend on the environment.

 Why prevention works better than reaction

 Business IT can be managed in two ways.
-Both work, but one costs significantly more money, nerves, and clients.
+Both work, but one costs significantly more money, sleep, and clients.

 The worst part?
-The retrospective shows the problem was visible months in advance.
+The retrospective shows the warning signs were visible months in advance.
 Growing load, missing indexes, nobody was watching.
 Nobody asked.

 We catch problems while they are still small